 Call for a Free Consultation with Houston Welding Accident Attorneys

 It is possible that your employer may not have provided you with the proper protective equipment which caused you to become injured while on the job.
 If you are being denied the compensation that you need to pay for medical treatment, lost wages, and lost earning capacity, you may be entitled to a personal injury claim.
 You may not have been properly trained for the position that you currently hold, and your lack of training caused you to be involved in an accident.
 Even this can make your employer liable for your injuries.
 If you are a welder, cutter, brazer, or in a related occupation and you were injured while on the job, then don't hesitate to contact our firm.
 Our Houston welding injury attorneys have helped workers nationwide get the money they needed to recover from serious welding accidents.
 If you're looking for financial relief, speak with us to learn your legal and financial options.

 Arnold & Itkin has a record of success in standing up for the rights of accident victims across the country.
 Our welding injury lawyers in Houston have secured billions in verdicts and settlements.
-If you're not sure if you have a case, contact us for a free consultation today.
+Contact us for a free consultation today.